kskalvar/aws-eks-cluster-fargate-quickstart/README.md

 =======================================================
 Abstract:
 ```
-Although AWS EKS has been available for quite a while and AWS EKS Fargate has finally been released, there are
+Although AWS EKS has been available for quite sometime and AWS EKS Fargate has finally been released, there are
 still some manual configuration required to get the Fargate worker nodes to work with the cluster.
 ```
 This solution shows how to create an AWS EKS Cluster with Fargate support and deploy a simple web application with an external Application Load Balancer.